vsg-dev/VulkanSceneGraph/docs/Design/DesignPrinciplesAndPhilosophy.md

-# Disign Principles and Philosophy
+# Design Principles and Philosophy

 > *"Successful Software Lives For Ever"*